How To Spot a Fake Hermès Birkin? A Side-by-Side Fake Birkin vs Real Comparison

 Bags of the French fashion house Hermes can be rightfully considered the most recognizable.
-These famous and luxurious bags are carried by celebrities and heroines of television series.
+These famous and luxurious bags are carried by celebrities, A-listers, and heroines of television series.

 One of the most famous and iconic bags by Hermes is the Hermes Birkin bag.
 It is manufactured exclusively by hand, usually on order.
 As a rule, only 5-6 pieces per month are produced, so there is always a queue of eager customers waiting to get their exclusive luxury.
 Hermès bags are a real work of art with up to 3 thousand seams made by hand.
 Therefore, it takes from 15 to 30+ hours of work of a whole studio to create only one bag.

-With that in mind, you may think that it should be hard to fake a Hermes bag.
+With that in mind, you may think that it should be hard to fake an Hermes bag.
 The reality is that there are many counterfeits on the market and they are getting better and better each year.
 Want to know how to tell a fake bag from a genuine one?
-We have prepared an Hermes Birkin real vs. fake comparison for you to learn what details to pay attention to!
+We have prepared an Hermes Birkin fake vs real comparison for you to learn what details to pay attention to!

-We already mentioned that the materials that Hermes uses to make their bags are of superb quality.
+We have already mentioned that the materials that Hermes uses to make their bags are of superb quality.
 They were designed and built to last and probably even become a family heirloom.
-Therefore, it's highly unlikely for the leather to be rubbed and torn as on this fake even if the bag is well-used.
-You can see how it should look like after many years of use.
+Therefore, it's highly unlikely for the leather to be rubbed and torn that much as on this replica Birkin even if the bag is well-used.
+On the left, you can see what an authentic Birkin looks like after many years of use.
 Even though it's another type of leather, one can't help but notice that an authentic Hermes Birkin ages gracefully.

 Hermes uses only precious metals for their hardware - usually palladium or plated gold.
 It means that the hardware on Hermes bags will not fade or tarnish.
 You can notice slight tarnishing on the fake in the pictures above.
 Besides, it is not as shiny as the authentic.

 The hardware on authentic Hermes Birkin and Hermes Kelly bags looks and feels heavy.
-So if you have a bag in front of you and the hardware is light and cheap, it is a sure sign that the bag is fake.
+So if you have a bag in front of you and the hardware is light and cheap, it is a sure telltale sign that the bag is fake.

-In this picture, you can clearly see once again how scratched the fake hardware is while on the real one there are only hairline scratches.
+In this picture, you can clearly see once again how scratched the Birkin replica' hardware is while on the real one there are only hairline scratches.

 Have a closer look at the lock.
 If the bag is genuine, the lock and the keys are smooth with no burrs and blemishes.
-On fakes, the hardware is usually made of basic metal with gold or silver coating.
-And again, the font is different.
+On Hermes Birkin replicas, the hardware is usually made of basic metal with gold or silver coating.
+And again, the font on the two handbags is different.
 The engraving should be as neat and clear as in the left picture.
 What a striking fake vs real difference!